Q: Would a personal loan be the best option for me to buy a new car?

 Dealer credit – Car finance

 The most common alternative you’ll be confronted with – indeed it’s likely it will be pushed on you at some point in the sales process – is car financing.
-This allows you to pay back your car in installments, and may also include a part-exchange for your old vehicle.
+This allows you to pay back your car in instalments, and may also include a part-exchange for your old vehicle.

 The key questions to ask are what the total cost will be over the lifetime of your loan assuming certain repayments – then compare this to a personal loan.
 You should also establish what the additional cost will be if you miss a payment.